What’s Causing Pain In My Lower Left Abdomen? Treatment Options or Lower Left Abdominal Pain!

 The lower left side of the abdomen area has the left ovary in cases of women and the last part of the colon.
-People often report pain in that area, though minor pain is not a thing to worry about as it may get resolved within a day two.
+People often report pain in that area, though minor pain is not a thing to worry about as it may get resolved within a day or two.

 Why Do I Have Pain In My Lower Left Abdomen?